Inklingo

 nounB1figurative

-Use 'príncipe' to refer to someone considered the best or leading figure in a particular art, field, or domain.
+Use 'príncipe' metaphorically to denote someone considered the best or most influential figure in a particular field, especially in arts or culture.

 Examples